jimnarey/rpi-gentoo/README.md

 Within `/root/install-scripts` there is an `install-python.sh` script which installs pyenv and Python 10 (the latest version for which there is compatible PyPy version).

+## ssh keys

+The `build-image.sh` script creates a pair of ssh keys (not password protected), stores them in the project's `ssh` directory and copies them to `/root/.ssh` in the image.
+If it finds existing keys in the `ssh` directory then it copies these instead.
+This means the same pair of keys can be preserved between image builds when, for example, a series of images are being used for the same development project. **Please be mindful of the security risks inherent in this approach**.

 ## Real-time kernel

 A Docker container is used to apply the real-time patches to the kernel source, set the required config options and compile the kernel.
 To build the container image run: